devsai9/todo-list-v1/README.md

 ## What I learned/refined
 1. HTML development on a Chromebook
 2. CSS development on a Chromebook
-3. JavaScript Development on a Chromebook
+3. JavaScript development on a Chromebook
 4. Using the Chromebook's Text app
 5. Working with Javascript's <code>document.createElement()</code>
 6. Working with SVGs in JavaScript